Andorra is a small European country with an outsized reputation for favourable tax rates.

 Because taxes are already built into the price, it also means knowing for certain what you’ll pay.

 Instead of sales tax, a value-added tax is applied to goods and services.
-In Andorra, the VAT tax rate is generally 4.5% and is known as “I.G.I.”, short for “impost general indirecte“.
+In Andorra, the VAT is the lowest anywhere in Europe, with a general rate of 4.5%.
+It is known as “I.G.I.”, short for “impost general indirecte“.
 Exceptions include:

 - 1% on certain media like books, magazines and newspapers,